WWE SummerSlam 2022: How to Watch and Start Times

-SummerSlam has been kind to Roman Reigns.
-At the show in 2018, Reigns defeated Brock Lesnar to win the Universal Championship.
-At SummerSlam 2020, Reigns returned to the ring after five months off to kick off a run that's seen him reign as world champion for over 700 days.
-On Saturday, July 30, Reigns hopes to keep that legacy strong as he takes on Brock Lesnar in a Last Man Standing match for the unified WWE and Universal Championship at this year's SummerSlam.
+In the main event of WrestleMania 38, Roman Reigns got a clean win over Brock Lesnar to unify the Universal and WWE Championships.
+To keep those titles, Reigns will have to defeat Lesnar in a Last Man Standing match at SummerSlam on July 30.
+If he does, it'll bring Reigns within striking distance of holding the Universal Championship for two years straight.

-Lesnar and Reigns have wrestled many times since their first clash at WrestleMania 31, most recently in the main event of WrestleMania 38.
-But WWE is advertising SummerSlam as their last match ever.
+Reigns' title is not the only one up for grabs.
+Becky Lynch challenges Bianca Belair for the Raw Women's Championship, and SummerSlam will also see Liv Morgan defend her SmackDown Women's Championship against Ronda Rousey.
+Plus, a rematch between The Usos and The Street Profits for the former's unified tag team championships.

-Reigns title is not the only one up for grabs.
-SummerSlam will also see Liv Morgan defend her SmackDown Women's Championship against Ronda Rousey, and a rematch between The Usos and The Street Profits for the former's unified tag team championships.
+In a non-tittle match that may well steal the show, Seth Rollins will take on Riddle.

 Match card